 Rental Availability Information in Oregon

-Find out the percentage of available rentals in Oregon with the graph above.
-More people travel to Oregon a week in June (6/29 - 7/6).
-So far, 65% of the rentals are occupied this week.
-Conversely, it is in October (10/26 - 11/2) that the highest percentage of rentals are available.
+The graph shows the weekly availability rate in Oregonfor the next twelve months.
+More people travel to Oregon a week in July (7/10 - 7/17).
+So far, 79% of the rentals are occupied this week.
+Conversely, you will find the highest percentage of available offers in Oregon in November (11/27 - 12/4).

 Get the best of the Pacific Northwest in an Oregon cabin rental